Version II published in Bitcoin Magazine

 Making your own private key is a great feeling.
 I’m going to show you how, and keep it easy to follow.
 Most people will not go to the extreme of doing everything in this guide, but reading it will give some appreciation to how bitcoin storage works, the level of safety that is possible, and just how achievable it is with some planning and effort.

 Most of it can be done without a computer, but towards the end, a computer is essential to get your extended xpub and wallet addresses.
 This really should be done on an air-gapped computer for maximum safety.
 This is how to make one.
 In 2021, it costs about $50 USD for all the parts.
+Or, you can use a regular computer but make a discardable private key only, for practice.

 A Bitcoin private key is 128 to 256 bits long.
 Meaning 128 to 256 zero’s or one’s.
 You can pick them at random from your head, but it probably won’t be truly random.
 Maybe it’ll be fine, but I wouldn’t advise trying it.